BasalGang/cogsci.dk/README.md

 - [ ] Assign some CogBloggers
 - [ ] Talk with Josh
 - [ ] Create the domain: cogsci.dk
+- [ ] Check if its okay to share the online courses/platforms

 ### Critical: Visual design
 - [ ] Create a cool logo